Judgment No. 2745

 ILOAT Judgment(s): 2370, 2524

-appraisal of facts; material error; grounds; judgment; evidence; good faith; organisation's duties; respect for dignity; proportionality; qualifications; intention of parties; conduct; mistake of fact; bias; condition; consequence; definition
+grounds; judgment of the tribunal; evidence; good faith; organisation's duties; respect for dignity; proportionality; qualifications; intention of parties; conduct; mistake of fact; bias; condition; consequence; definition